microsoft/msquic/docs/Architecture.md

 ### Basic OS Interfaces

-The most important and fundamental part of the PAL is the (mostly inline) definitions of may of the basic constructs exposed.
-Things like locks, event, interlocked operations, threads, time and more are all exposed.
-As mentioned above, most of these definitions are contained inline in a set of C headers, using `#define` macros.
-The goal here is for there to be little to no extra overhead from this layer; simply a minimal abstraction for the various interfaces.
+The most fundamental part of the PAL is definitions of basic constructs like locks, events, interlocked operations, threads, and time.
+Most of these definitions are implemented inline in C macros.
+The goal is to minimize overhead and simply be a minimal abstraction for various interfaces.

-### Data Path
+### Datapath

-Another large piece of the PAL is the abstraction of UDP and TCP sockets, named the "data path" layer.
-This layer is designed to be highly parallelized and as performant as possible on the various platforms supported.
+Another large piece of the PAL is the abstraction of UDP and TCP sockets, named the "datapath" layer.
+This layer is designed to be highly parallelized and performant.

 It uses asynchronous callbacks driven by the current execution model (see [below](#execution-model)) threads.